-You can find most of Southern Patio’s terracotta pots in select retail stores such as The Home Depot.
+You can find most of Southern Patio’s terracotta pots in select retail stores such as The Home Depot and Lowe’s.
 For this specific project, we used our 6″ Standard Pot, 6″ Azalea Pot and two of our 6″ saucers.

 Paint Your Pots

 We decided to go with matte black paint for the base of our pots.
 The shiny Gold Leaf against the dark, black background gives the terracotta pot an upscale appearance.

 Use a small or medium sponge brush to apply two coats, letting them dry for 24 hours in between applications.

 Warning: your matte black paint may look like a dark or navy blue at first.
 Wait until the paint is fully dry to determine the actual color.

 Don’t forget to paint the inside rim, too!

 After you have waited for both coats of paint to fully dry, you will need to gather another small sponge brush, some Gold Leaf and some spray adhesive.
 You can find any of these items at your local arts and crafts store.